Big Changes for Cable Cutters

 Aereo Vs Networks Supreme Court to Hear Case

 Aereo, a small streaming TV startup offers the same channels that are available for free over the airwaves to their customers over the internet for a small $8 monthly fee.
 The way it works is if you live in an area where they provide their service, (mostly a few larger cities for now) once you sign up, they place a small antenna on their roof.
 They then take this digital signal and stream it to your computer over the internet.
 Each subscriber get's their own antenna.
 ABC one of the networks who's signal they are selling is suing Aereo.
 They want to paid royalties for each one of Aereo's subscribers.
 A federal judge already ruled in Aereo's favor.
 ABC appealed it and the Supreme court has decided to hear this case.
 Some TV Networks have already publicly stated that if Aereo wins this case, they will then encrypt their signal and this could mean the end of free TV over the airwaves.
-Update 6/24/14 - With the Supreme Court's recent ruling stating that Aereo must pay copyright fees for retransmission of signals, the company will be forced to raise fees or simply shutdown their service.
-Stay tuned, we will have to see how this all plays out.
+The Supreme Court ruled against them stating that Aereo must pay copyright fees for retransmission of signals, the company was forced to raise fees or simply shutdown their service.
+Ultimately, they shut down but the owner vowed that he would be back.

 ABC Limiting Next Day Access to Their Streaming Content.